Brand development that increases sales velocity, guaranteed.

 4. Directly Through Influencers? (we see this happening)

 Platforms are unlikely to eliminate the option of promoting outside of their channel.
 However, since these are for-profit companies, we expect a silent shift toward promoting the products they manage.
-Through increases in advertising costs and algorithm throttling, social commerce will lean towards their warehouse or dropshipped offerings.
+Through increases in advertising costs and algorithm throttling, social commerce will lean towards its warehouse or dropshipped offerings.

 Virtual Commerce